 After the candidate completes the written Youth Development Studies Review, an oral interview will be scheduled by the YDC Coordinator.
-The oral interview will be hosted via Zoom.
+The oral interview will be arranged through the CypherWorx platform and hosted via Zoom.

 During the Oral Interview, candidates will be shown a picture and read an explanation of what is happening in the picture.
 They will then be asked questions about the image.
 The candidate will be given the opportunity to respond to the questions using the knowledge gained through training and practice.
 There are twelve situations to which the candidate will respond.